hyperledger-labs/blockchain-carbon-accounting/supply-chain/README.md

 ## Trying it

-Run
+Run by giving a list of tracking numbers and/or using a file containing one tracking number per line with:

 ```
-node ups.js <tracking-number1> [tracking-number2] ...
+node ups.js [-f file.txt] <tracking-number1> [tracking-number2] ...
 ```

-with one or more UPS tracking numbers.